xgqt/euscan-ng/README.rst

 euscan-ng is a fork of Bernard Cafarelli's euscan: https://github.com/voyageur/euscan which is a fork of Corentin Chary's euscan: https://github.com/iksaif/euscan

-euscan is available in portage as a dev package (app-portage/euscan-9999).
+Right now euscan-ng and (legacy) euscan cannot be installed (system-wide) on the same system. euscan-ng is available in src_prepare overlay as a dev package (app-portage/euscan-ng-9999).

-This tool allows to check if a given package/ebuild has new upstream versions or not.
+This tool allows to check if a given package has new upstream versions or not.
 It will use different heuristic to scan upstream and grab new versions and related urls.

-This tool was designed to mimic debian's uscan, but there is a major difference between the two: uscan uses a specific "watch" file that describes how it should scan packages, while euscan uses only what can already be found in ebuilds.
-Of course, we could later add some informations in metadata.xml to help euscan do its job more efficiently.
+This tool was designed to mimic debian's uscan, but there is a major difference between the two: uscan uses a specific "watch" file that describes how it should scan packages, while euscan-ng uses only what can already be found in ebuilds.
+Of course, we could later add some informations in metadata.xml to help euscan-ng do its job more efficiently.

-euscan heuristics are described in the "How does-it works ?" section.
+euscan-ng heuristics are described in the "How does-it works?" section.

 Examples
 --------